A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Scaling of DAQC

 \subsection{Challenges Encountered when Using the Variational Approach}

-The QAOA protocol usually includes an optimization loop which learns better parameters $(\gamma, \beta)$ by using the data from already-performed shots.
+We have also explored using the variational \mbox{quantum--classical} protocol, which is typical for the approach known as QAOA.
+This protocol includes an optimization loop which learns better parameters $(\gamma, \beta)$ by using the data from already-performed shots.
 However, we found that including an optimization step did not improve the total TTS for the following reasons, and therefore did not include the step in our analysis.
 The $R_{99}$ is impossible to measure without knowledge of the ground state, and therefore any optimization routine must instead rely on energy measurements.
-A common approach is to use the ``expected energy'', $\bra{ \psi(\gamma, \beta) }H_\text{P} \ket{\psi(\gamma, \beta)}$, which is estimated by averaging over the multiple shots taken with the parameters $(\gamma, \beta)$.
+A common approach is to use the expected energy, $\bra{ \psi(\gamma, \beta) }H_\text{P} \ket{\psi(\gamma, \beta)}$, which is estimated by averaging over the multiple shots taken with the parameters $(\gamma, \beta)$.
 This approach suffers from two limitations.
 First, we must use a large number of shots to accurately estimate the expected energy, which makes the optimization step costly.
+This is consistent with the challenges encountered in overcoming the problem known as barren plateau phenomenon~\cite{holmes2021connecting,mcclean2018barren}.
 Second, the expected energy is an imperfect stand-in for $R_{99}$, and therefore optimization typically offers little to no improvement upon the annealing-inspired parameter schedule.
 See \cref{app_qaoaopt} for more details.